Anyone can search Taylor County public records using accessible online search tools offered by local agencies or through in-person or mail requests.

 Personal background checks, on the other hand, do not require consent from the individual being investigated and can be carried out by simply tracking down each of the Taylor County public records described throughout this resource; using the streamlined instructions and linked databases found here can expedite the process.

-When searching for criminal records or performing background checks on a Taylor County citizen, it’s important to know that to check public records may sometimes have a cost.
-A good tool available to help individuals look up someone’s criminal records is the Texas Department of Public Safety (DPS) tool.
+A good tool available to help individuals look up someone’s criminal record in Texas is the Texas Department of Public Safety (DPS) tool.

 Searchers can use the DPS search engine to look up all convicted individuals in Texas.
 Users can click on the Criminal Records Information link to reach the platform and find more information about how it works and how to use it.
 However, this online directory isn’t free.